buckett/sakai-contrib-archetype/README.md

-Maven Archetype for Sakai Client Side Template Project
+Maven Archetype for Sakai Contrib Project
 ======================================================
-This project is the source to a Maven archetype for generating a Sakai 2.x project that uses client side templates to render JSON data from the server.
+This project is the source to a Maven archetype for generating a Sakai 2.x project.

-The server does not render HTML as traditional web frameworks do.
-Using JAX-RS ([Apache Wink][1]), the server generates JSON for the client to use in conjunction with an HTML template.

-Calls to the server are done using AJAX via [jQuery][2] and processing of templates are performed by [jQuery Tmpl][3].
+This is different to a standard Sakai project in that it doesn't depend on a parent POM but builds it's dependencies in the base pom, this is partly because the purepoms didn't exist for 2.6.
+This means it uses the standard maven layout is used.

 Usage
 -----